- Home

 We are always looking to invite employers from different sectors to come in and work with our young people.
 If you are interested in hearing more about the opportunities that you could get involved in, please get in touch with our Careers Lead: adowning@dixonsua.com

-Dixons unity Destinations
+Destinations

 We are committed to supporting all of our students, not only during their time with us at Dixons Unity, but also in their Post-16 options and beyond.
 We are so fortunate that many of our previous students come back to Unity to share their experiences of their next steps and this is an invaluable message for our current students.
-If you are an alumni of Dixons Unity and would like to come back to share your story, please get in touch with Mrs Downing by email at adowning@dixonsua.com we would love to hear from you and arrange for you to come back and speak to our current students.
+If you are an alumni of Dixons Unity and would like to come back to share your story, please get in touch with Ms Smith by email at jesmith@dixonsua.com.
+We would love to hear from you and arrange for you to come back and speak to our current students.

 Careers Education Review